NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 to create a fused surface mesh with seamless texture from each of its sensors.

+The intrinsics of the sensors and each camera pose can also be optimized without the rig assumption.
+Then the sensors can acquire data at unrelated times (e.g., years apart).
+In that case the transforms among the sensors on the rig are not modeled, but any group of images acquired with the same sensor still share intrinsics.

 The `Theia <https://github.com/sweeneychris/TheiaSfM>`_ package is used to find the initial camera poses.